trytouca/trytouca/docs/sdk/cpp/quickstart.md

  (  1 of 1  ) 13                               (pass, 0 ms)

-processed 1 of 1 testcases
+Processed 1 of 1 testcases
-test completed in 0 ms
+Test completed in 0 ms
 ```

 The Touca test framework passes `13` as the `testcase` parameter to our test